 Homemade Strawberry Shortcake

 Homemade strawberry shortcake is a far cry from those round flavorless discs you buy at the grocery store.
 Discover how to make your own homemade strawberry shortcake in a few simple steps.
 Just add whipped cream and dig in!

-I’ve been making my shortcake for strawberries from scratch for a really long time.
-To me, it’s easier to whip this up.
-Takes like, um, 30 minutes.
-You only need one bowl and no mixer.
-It’s pretty much dump, mix and bake.
-For the pictures you see here, I baked a couple of round cakes in small ramekins.
+- For the pictures you see here, bake round cakes in small ramekins.
 You can use a muffin tin if you would like, but the original recipe calls for an 8×8 pan and serves about 6 people–it’s just as easy to do it that way and cut squares.

+Homemade Strawberry Shortcake